 My process is collaborative and individualized while taking an empathetic, supportive, and nonjudgmental approach.
 This method helps to challenge problematic thinking patterns, aid in the management of symptoms, and help develop self-confidence to manage the difficulties of life.
 I use a combination of techniques including: cognitive-behavioral, mindfulness, person-centered, EMDR, and other humanistic approaches.

-Michelle Fahrnow, MS, LPC-IT
+Michelle Fahrnow, MS, LPC

-M.S., Educational Psychology, University of Wisconsin-Milwaukee
+M.S., Clinical Community Counseling, University of Wisconsin-Milwaukee

 B.A., English, University of Wisconsin-Milwaukee